If I were to ask you to close your eyes and picture the Greek Islands, what image would you see? White sand? Feta cheese? Brad Pitt as Achilles?

 It isn't rare for an elephant to try and steal your lunch while you dine on an outdoor patio, and there are still land mines everywhere making it unsafe to wander off beaten paths.

-It's amazing how a few words can snap you out of a fog, remind you what really matters, and have you ready to tackle the next adventure!
+It's amazing how just a few words can make you smile, persuade you to book that flight, and have you ready to tackle the next adventure!

 Ring Around the Rosie (or Ring-a-Ring o'Roses if you are from the UK) is a nursery rhyme that many of us have recited on the playground at one time or another.
 Though it has been part of the Mother Goose collection of folksongs since 1881, this rhyme may have been recited as early as the 1790s all over Europe, and has a pretty dark history.